AAssemblix

 How is Assemblix different from Flowise, Langflow, and n8n?

 The core difference: every workflow automatically becomes a typed HTTP endpoint with auth, versioning, and observability — no separate deploy step or infrastructure code.
 Persistent state survives restarts and weeks of inactivity.
-Multi-provider routing across OpenAI, Anthropic, Google, Mistral, and Ollama with automatic fallback chains is built in, not bolted on.
+Multi-provider routing across OpenAI, Google Gemini, DeepSeek, and GigaChat with automatic fallback chains is built in, not bolted on.
+And it's source-available — self-host the whole stack with one docker compose up.

 How do I call an Assemblix workflow as an API?